git-tfs/git-tfs/CONTRIBUTING.md

 4. **Ask questions.** Feel free to drop me a line, or ask a question over at the [google group](http://groups.google.com/group/git-tfs-dev/), or join `#git-tfs` on FreeNode.

-5. Verify that you your editor is configured to use 4 spaces instead of tabs.
+5. Verify that your editor is configured to use 4 spaces instead of tabs.
 You could even install the [EditorConfig Extension for VisualStudio](http://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328) ([such plugins exists for other editors](http://editorconfig.org/#download)), and the good space configuration will be set automatically when opening the git-tfs solution.

 ## Pull Requests